-People are looking for pain relief since ancient times.
-They are using various herbs, natural products, and pharmaceutical products in order to ease their pain.
+People have been looking for pain relief since ancient times.
+They are using various herbs, natural products, and pharmaceutical products to ease their pain.

 It seems that a team of scientists led by Daniela Salvemini has finally found the pain relief off switch.